Dmitra/plusjs/README.md

-#PlusJS
+# PlusJS
 reusable and configurable js library for data visualizations

 Built with love and D3.js.

 Consist of many modules and has similar structure as d3 do internally.
 By virtue of browserify they can be used individually.

-##Demo
+## Demo
 There are some examples available:
 [Composite radial visualization](http://dmitra.com/vis/runstat/index.html)
 [Radial visualization](http://dmitra.com/vis/cityweather/index.html)

-##Usage
+## Usage
 You may include dependencies and vis.min.js downloaded from this repository or use browserify to include only necessary modules from source.

-##Modules
-###Array
+## Modules
+### Array
-  d3.cumulative
+- d3.cumulative
-  lodash has many usefull methods - how to merge them with d3? test d3.min vs _.min performance
+- lodash has many usefull methods - how to merge them with d3?

-###Selection
+- test d3.min vs lodash.min performance

+### Selection
   d3.selection.delegate as https://groups.google.com/forum/#!topic/d3-js/lpezER89BOc
   embed d3-transform plugin?

-###Layout
+### Layout
   operates on data
   writes **relative** coordinates to data attributes (naming by *convention*) have public functions to set relative positioning configuration, data input ranges(domain)